Loading…

 Kate Stewart

-VP Dependable Embedded Systems, The Linux Foundation
+Vice President of Dependable Embedded Systems, The Linux Foundation

 Kate Stewart works with the safety, security and license compliance communities to advance the adoption of best practices into embedded open source projects.
 Since joining The Linux Foundation, she has launched the ELISA and Zephyr Projects, as well as supporting other embedded projects...
 Read More →